openharmony/docs/docs-en/driver/driver-development.md

                 match_attr = "hdf_manager";
                 template host {       // Host template.
 If the node (for example, sample_host) that inherits the template uses default values in the template, the values of the node fields can be omitted. hostName = "";
                     priority = 100;
+                    template device {
                         template deviceNode {
                             policy = 0;
                             priority = 100;
                             preload = 0;
                             permission = 0664;
                             moduleName = "";
                             serviceName = "";
                             deviceMatchAttr = "";
                         }
                     }
+                }
                 sample_host :: host{
                     hostName = "host0";    // Host name.
 The host node is used to store a certain type of drivers. priority = 100;        // Host startup priority (0-200).
 A larger value indicates a lower priority.
 The default value 100 is recommended.
-If the priorities are the same, the host loading sequence is random. device_sample :: deviceNode {    // Node of the sample driver. policy = 1;              // Driver service release policy.
+If the priorities are the same, the host loading sequence is random. device_sample :: device {        // Device node of sample device0 :: deviceNode {      // DeviceNode of the sample driver policy = 1;              // Driver service release policy.
 For details, see section Driver Service Management. priority = 100;          // Driver startup priority (0–200).
 A larger value indicates a lower priority.
 The default value 100 is recommended.
 If the priorities are the same, the device loading sequence is random. preload = 0;             // On-demand driver loading.
 For details, see "NOTE" at the end of this section. permission = 0664;       // Permission for the driver to create device nodes. moduleName = "sample_driver";   // Driver name.
 The value of this field must be the same as the value of moduleName in the driver entry structure. serviceName = "sample_service";    // Name of the service released by the driver.
 The name must be unique. deviceMatchAttr = "sample_config"; // Keyword matching the private data of the driver.
 The value must be the same as that of match_attr in the private data configuration table of the driver.
+                        }
                     }
                 }
             }